You can use the Jedox Cloud Console to administer your Jedox Cloud instances.

 Enabling multi-factor authentication

 Your cloud console now allows you to enable multi-factor authentication.
 To enable it, follow these steps:

 - Log in to your cloud console.

 - Go to Account Settings.
 A QR code is displayed.

 - Enable the Activate multi-factor authentication option.

-- Scan the QR code using the camera of your device and your virtual MFA application (e.g. Google Authenticator).
+- Scan the QR code using the camera of your device and your virtual MFA application (e.g. Microsoft Authenticator).